fampat/fampat-civ6-mod-giftittome/README.md

 [b]Giftable units[/b]
 - All combat-type of units (land, sea and air)
-- Religious units (AI kills em if it its not "thier" religion though)
+- Religious units (AI kills em if it its not "their" religion though)
-- Support units (medics, military engineere etc.)
+- Support units (medics, military engineer etc.)
 - Builders (only giftable to major civs)
 - Settlers (only giftable to major civs)
 - Archeologists (only giftable to major civs)